This updated post was originally published by Iterable on August 30, 2018.

-It’s an exciting time, and we posit that we are only a few years away from a turning point, in which most businesses will use AI in some form.
-But before we get there, a lot of learning, observation and education needs to happen.
+In 2018, we posited that we were only a few years away from a turning point, in which most businesses will use AI in some form.
+And with the recent skyrocketing popularity of generative AI tools like ChatGPT, it’s safe to say that a turning point has arrived.

 AI Myth #1: It Will Take Marketers’ Jobs

 Eliminating rudimentary burdens gives valuable time back to marketers where they can focus on high-value projects to dial-up engagement.
-Invest this time in nuanced storytelling rich with elements of a “human touch;” that’s something that AI isn’t capable of reproducing.
+Invest this time in nuanced storytelling rich with elements of a “human touch,” something that AI isn’t quite capable of reproducing.

-Marketers who understand the importance of AI and can leverage it in their technology stacks will lead the charge inside their organizations and cultivate deeper relationships with customers.
+Marketers who understand the importance of AI and can leverage it in their martech stacks will lead the charge inside their organizations and cultivate deeper relationships with customers.

 AI Myth #2: It’s a Magic Bullet

 Successful businesses are driven by results—improved operations and higher revenues.
-Simply adopting AI technology won’t guarantee your company these results; success will come from the marketers who’ve thought critically about their goals and the specific challenges that AI can impact.
+But simply adopting AI technology won’t guarantee your company these results—success will come from the marketers who’ve thought critically about their goals and the specific challenges that AI can impact.

 AI has not yet advanced far enough in determining whether its choices for your business are subjectively “good” or “bad.”
 These solutions are designed to operate as quickly and efficiently with as little input as possible—their strengths align with execution.